Lowers high levels of prolactin (a hormone) in your blood.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to cabergoline or ergot medicines (such as Cafergot® or Wigraine®), or if you have high blood pressure that is not under control or a history of fibrotic disorder (scarring) of the heart or lungs.
+You should not use this medicine if you have had an allergic reaction to cabergoline or ergot medicines (such as ergotamine, Cafergot®, Ergomar®, or Wigraine®).
+Do not use this medicine if you have high blood pressure that is not under control, or a history of heart problems (such as heart valve disease), or fibrotic disorder (scarring) of the heart, lungs, or stomach.

 How to Use This Medicine

 - Your doctor will tell you how much of this medicine to use and how often.
 Your dose may need to be changed several times in order to find out what works best for you.
 Do not use more medicine or use it more often than your doctor tells you to.

 - You may take this medicine with or without food.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.